HenrikMader/RAG_public/db_files_md/IBM P10 Scale Out Servers Technical Overview - redp5675.md

 | ES3F           | 5B50   | Enterprise 6.4 TB SSD PCIe4 NVMe U.2 module for AIX/Linux |         0 |        16 | AIX, IBM i a , and Linux   |
 | ES3G           | 5B50   | Enterprise 6.4 TB SSD PCIe4 NVMe U.2 module for IBM i     |         0 |        16 | IBM i b                    |

+- b.
+IBM i 7.5, or later, IBM i 7.4 TR6, or later.
-a.
+- a.
 IBM i supported through VIOS.

-b.
-IBM i 7.5, or later, IBM i 7.4 TR6, or later.

 Table 3-31 lists the available internal storage option that can be installed in the Power S1022s and S1022 servers.